 Each year, Americans for the Arts presents a State Arts Leadership Award as a part of the Public Leadership in Arts Awards series to a governor.
 Further, Americans for the Arts staff works with NGA to produce periodic research reports in conjunction with the National Endowment for the Arts.

-The Honorable Jack Markell, Governor of Delaware and Member of the National Governors Association
+The Honorable John Hickenlooper, Governor of Colorado and Chair of the National Governors Association